g0di/g0di.github.io/content/articles/2024-08-02-Integrating-problem-details-rfc-with-fastapi.md

 Title: Integrating Problem Details RFC with FastAPI
 Tags: python, library, api
+Description: Discover a Python library of my own allowing you to quickly bootstrap a FastAPI application to returns Problem Details RFC 9457 JSON objects on HTTP errors

 During my past development projects, I built a lot of HTTP APIs using various langages (TypeScript, JavaScript, Python) and frameworks (fastify, FastAPI, flask, express).
 One thing I've noticed is that each of those frameworks have their own way of shaping HTTP error responses.
 This is actually not a big deal considering that most clients (i.e: HTTP clients) do not really rely on strict structure for such errors.